djproc/HCMVcc_MaskRCNN/README.md

 # Installation:

 You're going to need a computer with a decent GPU running ubuntu (latest LTS edition, I use 18.04.4 LTS).
-I use a dual boot setup.
+I use a dual boot setup for smaller models, but for larger ones I do the training in the cloud and use my ubuntu pc for prediction.

 Download ubunutu: https://releases.ubuntu.com/18.04/